crispgm/caravan/README.md

 $ caravan
 ```

 `caravan.yml` can be named as you like.
-To load by your own YAML file, use `--load`:
+To load your own YAML file, use `--load`:

 ```
 $ caravan --load my-caravan.yml